stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 => Class
 ```

 Notice that the class of Simple is Class.
-If you peak at the instance methods of Class:
+If you peek at the instance methods of Class:

 ``` ruby
 [1] pry(main)> Class.instance_methods(false)